DrFriedParts/Neuro-Sand-Cube/README.md

 ## player_left_click

 The left mouse button has been clicked!
-Sends both press (value = 1) and release (value = 0) events or button status.
+Value = 1

 ### Properties